sftcd/tinfoil/README.md

 clearly allows that intermediate MTA to renege and leak their private values and hence senders and recipients will not get the confidentiality they expect.
-Note that SMTP/TLS is almost ubiquituous today and that 2-TLS session setups are common, e.g. if the intermediary MTA does AV scanning.
+Note that SMTP/TLS is almost ubiquitous today and that 2-TLS session setups are common, e.g. if the intermediary MTA does AV scanning.
 In this case, the relevant parties to the communication (for the RFC2804 definition) are the mail senders and